michami/MBR/README.md

 <!-- div style="page-break-before: always;"/ -->
 The bonus added to the roll can not be less than **1** or greater than **9**.
 This means there's always the chance of a failure, even with a **+9** to the roll.
 (If you roll a **0**) A bonus of **0** is an automatic failure, since no roll can succeed.

-If you roll doubles, something changes about the current situation.
 If you roll triples, it's a major plot twist.
 Whether the change is good or bad depends on the outcome of the roll.

 **Optional Rule**